pforemski/pjf-msc/README.markdown

   * implement SVM
   * implement EWMA verdict issuer
   * let for choosing classifier/verdict issuer and their options
+  * compute average size, IPT and jitter for both directions separately?
 * spid
   * sooner or later a real config file will be necessary :)
   * actions!